 These 5 pieces of advice just skim the surface.
 Fearless Feeding is a comprehensive resource for feeding children from high chair to high school.
 I’m amazed we took that on!
 It goes into detail about how development relates to eating (the WHY).
 It explains how to feed so children can develop a healthy relationship with food (the HOW).
 And it is the only resource I know of that troubleshoots nutrition — including challenges like ADHD and food allergies– in such detail (The WHAT).

-Soon I’ll be announcing the second edition of Fearless Feeding and I’m feeling that excitement all over again.
+The new edition is finally here and I’m feeling that excitement all over again.